 In the excellent book, True Links by esteemed authors George Peper and Malcolm Campbell, the writers claim that of the 30,000+ golf courses in the world there are only 246 true links.

 Golf Empire founder, Ed Battye, has played the majority* of these links golf courses in Great Britain and below he gives his Top 100 in order of personal preference.

 We certainly do not claim this to be a definitive list so please don't be offended if you disagree with the order or your blood boils because your personal favourite languishes far too low.
 It's merely one man's opinion on the links golf courses of Great Britain.
 Hopefully this provides more interest than a list created by a panel which can often dilute the flavour of any given ranking.
-However, we are very interested in your opinions so please leave your comments below.
+However, we are always very interested in your opinions so please leave your comments below.